 Such a dramatic setting and an aesthetic line, with good holds and lots of gear.

 Waves crashing around the belay ledge can add to the drama, but mostly for your belayer as they will you to hurry up.

 Another at Fair Head, but then it is the best crag in the world, so hardly surprising.
 Girona has a bit of everything climbing wise, but for me the final few moves on the upper section of pitch 2 are class.
 Hard for the grade but with gear on demand, its an absolute classic.

 Jug City, VS 4c, 12m, Ailladie

 It might seem odd that a 12m route peppered with jugs can be given the same grade as Girona.
-Its way easier to climb, but as a climbing experience, if VS is your grade, its up there with anything Ireland has to offer.
-For most people its there first abseil in route at Ailladie and with good reason too.
+Its way easier to climb, but as a climbing experience, if VS is your grade, it’s up there with anything Ireland has to offer.
+For most people, it’s their first abseil in route at Ailladie and with good reason too.

 Taoiseach, VS 4c, 4c, Fair Head – The slab section at the start of pitch 2 is awesome

 Mahjongg, VS 4c, Dalkey – Fun, thin slab climbing.

 Roaring Meg, VS 5a, Fair Head – a long route with some excellent moves on it.R